AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/chapter-2.md

 This is Chapter 2 of the multi-part tutorial. **[Chapter 1 can be found here](chapter-1.md)** and an [overview can be found here](introduction.md).

+View the finished code on [GitHub](https://github.com/adobe/aem-guides-wknd) or download the finished package for the previous part of the tutorial: [WKND Chapter Solutions](https://github.com/adobe/aem-guides-wknd/releases/download/archetype-18.1/chapter-solutions.zip).

 >[!NOTE]
 >
 > Note you will need Eclipse or an IDE setup.
 In this chapter and in the following chapter the Eclipse IDE with AEM Developer tool plugin will be used. **Follow the instructions here [to set up an integrated development environment](https://helpx.adobe.com/experience-manager/kt/platform-repository/using/local-aem-dev-environment-article-setup.html#setup-integrated-env).**